-GBP-CAP-01, Corrective Action Program, describes the Energy Northwest process used at non-Columbia facilities to document issues or conditions (other than those that are security or personnel related), and manage them using the AR-CR process.
-Columbia follows SWP-CAP-01, Corrective Action Program; GBP-CAP-01 does not apply.
-The details for processing an AR-CR are described in SWP-CAP-01 and associated SWP-CAP series.
+GBP-CAP-01, Non-Regulatory Action Program, describes the Energy Northwest process used at all facilities to manage actionable issues that are not governed under 10 CFR 50, Appendix B, Criterion 16 or 10 CFR 72, Subpart G required Corrective Action Program for the Columbia Generating Station operating license.
+For actionable issues that are governed by the above criterion for Columbia SWP-CAP-01, Corrective Action Program, is followed; GBP-CAP-01 does not apply.
+These issues are also categorized as Conditions Adverse to Quality (CAQ) or Significant Conditions Adverse to Quality (SCAQ).
+The details for processing AR-CRs categorized as CAQ/SCAQ are described in SWP-CAP-01 and associated SWP-CAP series documents.
+AR-CRs written for EMS non-conformities are generally not categorized as CAQ/SCAQ and therefore are subject to GBP-CAP-01.

 Anyone (including contractors) can initiate an AR-CR.
-AR-CRs applicable to Columbia are reviewed within 24 hours by operations staff to determine the need for immediate actions.
-The AR-CR then is reviewed by the Condition Review Group, which includes staff from Corrective Action Program, Operations, Maintenance and Engineering, for review and a determination of the level of disposition.
-This group categorizes all AR-CRs in accordance with SWP-CAP-06, Condition Review Group, and reviews and determines how they should be dispositioned (e.g., need to trend, evaluate only, or do an apparent cause analysis, or root cause analysis.)
-Root cause analyses are performed using guidance contained in CDM-01, Cause Determination Manual.
-Staff are trained in root cause analysis techniques.
-Per SWP-CAP-06 and GBP-CAP-01, root cause analysis is required when specific criteria are triggered, such as a significant release of radioactive materials, oil or chemicals to the environment.
+AR-CRs are reviewed by the Condition Review Group, which includes staff from the Corrective Action Program, Operations, Maintenance and Engineering, for review and a determination of categorization and the level of disposition.
+Categorization determines whether the AR-CR is dispositioned in accordance with SWP-CAP-01 or GBP-CAP-01.
+Columbia management determines the appropriate level of cause analysis for CAQ/SCAQ AR-CRs using guidance contained in CDM-01, Cause Determination Manual and led by staff with appropriate training qualifications.
+Cause analysis for AR-CRs governed by GBP-CAP-01 is at the discretion of the department manager owning the condition.